jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 18.
 Letter Only - Displays all lines of the file /etc/ssh/sshd_config that start with a letter.

 Script 19.
 AZ - Replaces all characters A and c from input to Z and e respectively.

+Script 20.
+Hiago - Removes all letters c and C from input.